Sylviawzy/Sylviawzy.github.io/index.md

 _June 2018-present_
 -	Created K-4 books, curriculum and multimedia resources for app content development and ensured alignment of content to the World Wide Web Consortium's (W3C) standards
 - Assisted the analytic and writing team to prep data and helped draft analytic plans and develop reports and articles for publication
-- Assisted the logistics for the large-scale RCT including survey, assessment and material preparation
+- Assisted the logistics for the large-scale MORE Intervention including survey, assessment and material preparation

 #### [Language for Learning Research Group at Harvard University](https://projects.iq.harvard.edu/uccelli) | Boston, US | Research Assistant
 _July 2017-present_